How Social Media Affects Your Teen’s Mental Health: A Parent’s Guide

 As a parent, you might ask yourself, “What, specifically, about social media use can have a negative impact on my teen?”

 Dr. Murthy’s advisory was based on what it describes as a “substantial review of the available evidence.”
-It raises a variety of concerns, including the amount of time adolescents spend on platforms, the type of content they consume (or are exposed to), and the degree to which their online interactions disrupt activities essential for health, such as sleep and exercise.
-It points out that social media can also affect young users in different ways, depending on their strengths and vulnerabilities as individuals, as well as their cultural, historical, and socio-economic backgrounds.
+It raises a variety of concerns, including the amount of time adolescents spend on platforms, the type of content they consume (or are exposed to), and the "degree to which it [their online interactions] disrupts activities essential for health, such as sleep and physical activity."
+It points out that social media can also affect young users in "different ways, depending on their individual strengths and vulnerabilities, and based on cultural, historical, and socio-economic factors."

 The report stresses that the brain is going through a highly sensitive period between the ages of 10 and 19, when identities and feelings of self-worth are forming.
-Frequent social media use may be associated with distinct changes in the developing brain, potentially affecting such functions as emotional learning and behavior, impulse control, and emotional regulation.
+According to the report, "frequent social media use may be associated with distinct changes in the developing brain," potentially affecting such functions as emotional learning and behavior, impulse control, and emotional regulation.

 What are the potential benefits of social media use by teens?

-Some teenagers experience a benefit when they use social media to foster positive connections with others who share common interests or identities (if they are seeking a connection with others who are, say, members of a particular racial identity), creating a space for self-expression.
-Relationships formed in communities like these can create opportunities for positive interactions with more diverse peer groups than are available to them offline, according to Dr. Murthy’s report.
+According to Dr. Murthy’s advisory, some teenagers experience a benefit when they use social media to foster positive connections with others who share common interests or identities (if they are seeking a connection with others who are, say, members of a particular racial identity), creating a space for self-expression.
+Relationships formed in communities like these can create opportunities for "positive interactions with more diverse peer groups than are available to them offline," the report states.

 The advisory points to a 2022 survey of American teenagers and their parents by the Pew Research Center, which showed that a majority of respondents felt that social media helps teenagers feel more accepted (58%), like they have people who can support them through tough times (67%), that they have a place to show their creative side (71%), and that they are more connected to what’s going on in their friends’ lives (80%).